WHAT IS REVISION RHINOPLASTYFOR?

-Secondary Rhinoplasty can repair cosmetic issues like a twisted tip or functional issues like difficulty breathing.
+Secondary rhinoplasty can repair cosmetic issues like a twisted tip or functional issues like difficulty in breathing.

-Rhinoplasty is done through two main techniques, the open approach, and the closed approach.
+Rhinoplasty is done through two main techniques: open rhinoplasty, and closed rhinoplasty.
 Generally, the procedure is done under general anesthesia, and you may need to stay at the hospital overnight.

 In the closed approach, incisions are made across the columella, which is the vertical tissue separating the nostrils.
 One of the advantages of this technique is that there will be no external transcolumellar scar after the surgery.